Oedo Tai: Under Natsuko Tora (2020–2024)

-At Stardom 10th Anniversary Grand Final Osaka Dream Cinderella on October 9, Ruaka defeated Unagi Sayaka to win the Future of Stardom Championship, Saki Kashima & Rina defeated Lady C & Waka Tsukiyama, and Starlight kid successfully defended the High Speed Championship against Fukigen Death.
-At Kawasaki Super Wars, the first event of the Stardom Super Wars trilogy which took place on November 3, Ruaka successfully defended the Future of Stardom Championship against Lady C, Saki Kashima & Fukigen Death defeated Rina & Hanan in a 2021 Goddesses of Stardom Tag League group stage match, and Starlight Kid wrestled Momo Watanabe in a time-limit draw while defending her High Speed Championship.
-At Tokyo Super Wars on November 27, Ruaka defeated Mai Sakurai and Waka Tsukiyama to successfully defend the Future of Stardom Championship, Saki Kashima, Fukigen Death & Rina fell short to Mayu Iwatani, Hazuki & Hanan, Starlight Kid successfully defended the High Speed Championship against Koguma and Konami unsuccessfully challenged Syuri for the SWA World Championship in a UWF Rules Match also for the Stardom 5 Star Grand Prix 2021 Challenge Rights Certificate.

-Momo Watanabe had been the victim of Starlight Kid's mind games as the latter's strategy to gain more recruits into Oedo Tai since the November 3 show.
+Queen's Quest's leader, Momo Watanabe, had been the victim of Starlight Kid's mind games as the latter's strategy to gain more recruits into Oedo Tai since Kawasaki Super Wars on November 3.
 Their feud degenerated into an eight-woman elimination tag team match in which both of them would be the captains of their respective teams.
-The loser captain would be forced to join the enemy unit and if Kid lost she would also have to unmask.
-The match took place on December 18, at Osaka Super Wars, the event which represented the last part of the "Super Wars" trilogy.
-With the match coming down to the wire and Queen's Quest holding a 2 to 1 advantage over Starlight Kid a shocking moment occurred when Momo Watanabe betrayed her faction and hit her long-time tag team partner AZM over the head with a chair, handing the win to Oedo Tai and anointing herself the “Black Peach” of the group.

-At Stardom Dream Queendom on December 29, Fukigen Death won a five-way match against Lady C, Saki Kashima, Rina, and Waka Tsukiyama, Starlight Kid retained the High Speed Championship against AZM and Koguma, Momo Watanabe teamed up with Hazuki against Takumi Iroha & Mayu Iwatani but she dumped Hazuki during the match, therefore, attracting a loss, and Konami faced a returning Giulia in a losing effort as her last match before a planned hiatus from professional wrestling.
+The loser captain would be forced to join the enemy unit and if Starlight Kid lost she would also have to unmask.
+The match took place on December 18, at Osaka Super Wars.
+With the match coming down to the wire and Queen's Quest holding a 2 to 1 advantage over Starlight Kid, Momo Watanabe betrayed her faction and hit her long-time tag team partner AZM over the head with a chair, handing the win to Oedo Tai and anointing herself the "Black Peach" of Oedo Tai.
+At Dream Queendom on December 29, Konami faced a returning Giulia in a losing effort as her last match before a planned hiatus from professional wrestling.